 Traveling, whether it’s for work or leisure, can be pricey.
-When you're going on vacation with friends or family or visiting a client for business, you should always do your research beforehand.
+When going on vacation with friends or family or visiting a business client, you should always research beforehand.
 This can help you to be prepared to balance costs and experience.
 Luckily, there are a few things you can do to help cut down on the expenses from your trip.
 To save a few extra bucks, check out our tips below.

-One of the best things you can do to save money while traveling is to plan ahead.
-This will give you time to do some research on where to stay, what company to fly with, or which route to travel.
-You can also take some time to price check other third-party options for booking like Priceline and Expedia.
+1. Plan in advance.
+One of the best things you can do to save money while traveling is to plan.
+This will give you time to research where to stay, what company to fly with, or which route to travel.
+You can also take some time to price-check other third-party options for booking, like Priceline and Expedia.

 If you’re planning a vacation for the family or yourself, research the best times of year to travel.
 Factors like airline ticket pricing and weather can be helpful to know ahead of time to avoid spending a lot of money on a trip that may disappoint.

+2. Pack smartly.
 When it comes to packing, there’s a lot to remember.
-From clothes to electronics to toiletries, it can be easy to forget to pack the most important items.
-When it comes to showering and grooming items, take note that small stores located around tourist attractions normally have higher prices due to high demand.
+It can be easy to forget to pack the most essential items, from clothes to electronics to toiletries.
+Regarding showering and grooming items, note that small stores located around tourist attractions typically have higher prices due to high demand.
 Remembering to bring the necessities from home can save you a lot of money.
 Packing things like new portable razors, toothbrushes, shampoo, and conditioners will save you from purchasing them at the hotel gift shop.

 Another smart tip is to be mindful of what clothes you want to bring and how many you can fit.
-Be selective in your wardrobe and be smart about how you pack, because baggage fees at airports can add up.
-Try rolling clothes to fit more into your suitcase and limiting your options of footwear so you don’t have to fill many bags on your journey.
+Be selective in your wardrobe and be smart about how you pack, because baggage fees can add up.
+Try rolling clothes to fit more into your suitcase and limiting your footwear options so you don’t have to fill many bags on your journey.

 As you begin to think about your travel plans alongside your finances, start prioritizing needs versus wants.
-The trip you want to have versus the trip you can afford to have may be quite different, but through preparation and organization, you’ll be able to find an enjoyable middle ground.
+The trip you want to have versus the one you can afford may differ, but you’ll find an enjoyable middle ground through preparation and organization.